TolinSimpson/tolinsimpson/README.md

-#### Tolin Simpson specializes in creating developer tools & plugins for desktop applications & Unity.
+#### Tolin Simpson specializes in creating tools & plugins for real-time 3D in Unity.